VMware to Proxmox

 Target platform

-Proxmox, PBS, Ceph and ZFS choices are made from evidence.
+Proxmox VE, Proxmox Backup Server, Ceph and ZFS choices are made from evidence.

 Proxmox VE clusters